KANCHO YOSHIJI SOENO

 In the second round he fought back, and using the very same tactics, managed to KO his opponent with a spinning kick to the head.

-After that match the jealous organizer set him up, tricking him into reducing his weight to lightweight, then putting up a middleweight fighter to fight him.
+After that match the jealous organiser set him up, tricking him into reducing his weight to lightweight, then putting up a middleweight fighter to fight him.

 Soeno was much affected physically and as a result almost got killed in the subsequent match.
 It was his mastery of Judo (he threw his opponent out of the ring) and superhuman belief in Kyokushin Karate that saved his life and the match.